cap-js/attachments/README.md

 Meanwhile, with a dedicated storage target the attachment is not stored in the underlying database; instead, it is saved on the specified storage target and only a reference to the file including metadata is kept in the database, as defined in the CDS model.

 For productive use, you need a valid object store binding.
-Currently, only the AWS S3 object store is supported.
+The plugin currently supports both AWS S3 and Azure Blob Storage as object store backends.

-For using an AWS S3 Object Store in BTP, you must already have an SAP Object Store service instance on an AWS landscape created.
-To bind it in a hybrid setup, follow this setup:
+To bind a cloud instances in a hybrid setup, follow this setup:

 1. Log in to Cloud Foundry: